Vyral/base-template/_posts/2019-04-01-why-a-canceled-purchase-agreement-doesnt-have-to-kill-a-transaction.md

 **There have been quite a few situations where we’ve been able to resurrect a purchase agreement like this.** Hopefully your next real estate transaction avoids this kind of mess, but if it happens, we’d be glad to help you put things back together.

 If you have any questions for us about this topic or about anything else related to real estate, don’t hesitate to give us a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>